iPlumb3r/KeQuarks/Features/ReadMe.md

 Features
 ==

-This section is about required functions for the KeQuarks Model
+This section is about required feature for the KeQuarks Model

+Basic Features
+-
+* Type Inheritance
+* Tuple Inheritance

+Killer-Features
+-
-Basicaly we need 3 very essential features :
+For the whole SEAMLESS <a href="https://github.com/iPlumb3r/BigPicture">"Big Picture"</a>, we need 3 very essential features :

 <table>
     <thead>